-As usual the Espera Sbarro Montbeliard School of Design didn’t show up to the Geneva Motor Show empty handed.
-However unlike last year’s concept – the delightfully mad Sbarro Eight – this year’s concept looks very tame and rather discreet.
+The Espera Sbarro Montbeliard School of Design showed up to the 2013 Geneva Motor Show with this, the Sbarro React’E.V.
+Unlike the previous year’s concept – the delightfully mad Sbarro Eight – the React’E.V. concept looks very tame and rather discreet.
 It certainly wouldn’t stand out in your average sportscar lineup.

 Powering the Sbarro React’E.V. is a hybrid drivetrain which combines a Peugeot-sourced 210 horsepower V6 with two DC brushless electric motors.
 The V6 powers the rear wheels through a 5-speed manual gearbox.
 While the front wheels are powered by the electric motors.
 Overall the hybrid drivetrain offers a none-too-shabby 484 horsepower.